 Alan Barrett

 He is a Member of the Royal Irish Academy, a Research Fellow with the Institute for Labour Economics (IZA) in Bonn, Germany, an Honorary Fellow of the Society of Actuaries in Ireland.
 He is also an Adjunct Professor at the Department of Economics, Trinity College Dublin.
 He was a member of the Irish Fiscal Advisory Council from 2011 to 2015 and a member (ex officio) of the Climate Change Advisory Council from 2015 to 2021.
-He has chaired each National Economic Dialogue from 2015 to 2021.
-Since March 2021, he has been a member of the Northern Ireland Fiscal Council.
+He chaired each National Economic Dialogue from 2015 to 2022.
+He is a member of the Northern Ireland Fiscal Council and is chair of the Commission on Care for Older People.

 He is a frequent contributor to radio and television discussions on economic matters and has been quoted in newspapers such as The New York Times, The Wall Street Journal and The Economist.